China's yuan jumps after firmer-than-expected official fix

 Cheung noted that a slip in the U.S. dollar in early Asian trade also provided support for the yuan.

-In the spot market, the onshore yuan opened at 6.5980 per dollar, breaching the key 6.6 per dollar level and surging to a high of 6.5898 per dollar at one point.
+The onshore spot yuan opened at 6.5980 per dollar, breached the key 6.6 per dollar level and surging to a high of 6.5898 per dollar at one point.

-As of midday, the onshore spot yuan was changing hands at 6.6013, 235 pips firmer than the previous late session close and 0.39 percent stronger than the midpoint.
+As of 0303 GMT, the onshore yuan was changing hands at 6.5994, 254 pips stronger than the previous late session close and 0.42 percent firmer than the midpoint.

-Onshore traders said bank clients quickly snapped up cheaper dollars on Tuesday morning, forcing the yuan to give back some of the gains it booked in initial trade.

-A trader at a foreign bank in Shanghai expected the yuan to swing in a relatively wide range in the near term.

-Its offshore counterpart traded 0.21 percent firmer than the onshore spot at 6.5872 per dollar at midday.
-It hit a high of 6.5790 per dollar in early trade on Tuesday.
+Its offshore counterpart traded 0.19 percent firmer than the onshore spot at 6.5871 per dollar at 0303 GMT.
+It hit a high of 6.5863 per dollar in early trade on Tuesday.
+(Reporting by Winni Zhou and John Ruwitch; Editing by Eric Meijer)

-Separately, Zhou Xiaochuan, governor of the central bank, told Chinese business magazine Caijing in an interview late on Monday that China would continue to reform its foreign exchange rate mechanism while relaxing capital controls to allow use of the yuan to be gradually freed.

-Traders said Zhou’s comment had no direct impact on the forex market on Tuesday morning.